Bread Machine Fruit Bread: Soft, Sweet, and Packed with Flavor

 Instructions

-• Place ⅔ cup (151 g) water, 2 large (100 g) eggs, ⅓ cup (72 g) vegetable oil, 3 tablespoons (36 g) granulated sugar, 1¼ teaspoons table or sea salt, 3⅓ to 3½ cups (400 g) unbleached bread flour, and 2 teaspoons instant or bread machine yeast in the bread machine pan in the order listed.
-Select the DOUGH cycle and press START.
+• Load the Ingredients: Place ⅔ cup (151 g) water, 2 large (100 g) eggs, ⅓ cup (72 g) vegetable oil, 3 tablespoons (36 g) granulated sugar, 1¼ teaspoons table or sea salt, 3⅓ to 3½ cups (400 g) unbleached bread flour, and 2 teaspoons instant or bread machine yeast in the bread machine pan in the order listed.

 Shaping the dough:

-• Knead the dough slightly to press the air out of the dough.
 Press with your hands or use a rolling pin to shape the dough into a rectangle, with the shortest side slightly longer than your pan.

 • Starting with the short side nearest you, use your hands to roll the dough into a cylinder shape.
 Tuck ends under and carefully place the roll into a loaf pan (10 x 5-inches or 9 x 5-inches).
 It should fill the pan about halfway.

-• Preheat your oven to 350˚F (180˚C).
+• Preheat the oven to 350˚F (180˚C).

-• Let the baked loaf cool in the pan on the counter for 15 minutes.
+• Cool – Let the baked loaf cool in the pan on the counter for 15 minutes.
 Turn out onto a cooling rack.
 Allow the bread to cool completely before slicing, or you risk squashing it as you slice.
 (Sometimes, eating warm bread is worth the risk of crushing it. 🤔)

 Notes